GSD

 React portfolio contact section

-Creating a new portfolio page
+Modeling a new Portfolio page

 The sections of your website will be divided into individual components that make up the page.
 Let’s go over how to set this up.
 From the left sidebar of your ButterCMS dashboard, click the Page Types plus icon: